typelevel/scala/README.md

 You can read a more detailed [Compatibility Guide](https://github.com/typelevel/scala/wiki/Typelevel-Scala-Compatibility-Guide) on the wiki.

+## Features

+A comprehensive list of features and differences is [listed on the wiki](https://github.com/typelevel/scala/wiki/Differences).

 ## Publishing Locally

 We do not currently have a release but you can build and publish a